 Staff change children's diapers or soiled underwear in the designated changing areas and not elsewhere in the facility.
-Diapering stations or changing tables should have a nonabsorbent surface that may be covered with a disposable paper sheet.
-The surface should be cleaned after each use with a non-irritating disinfecting agent, and any paper covering disposed of in the diaper receptacle.
-Diapering stations should never be used for food preparation areas or to hold food or food service items.
-All diaper changing materials should be kept within arms reach of the table so that staff never leave a child unattended.
-A lined and covered diaper receptacle with a foot pedal will be kept beside the changing table so staff do not have to walk with a soiled diaper.
+Diapering stations or changing tables have a nonabsorbent surface that may be covered with a disposable paper sheet.
+The surface is cleaned after each use with a non-irritating disinfecting agent, and any paper covering is disposed of in the diaper receptacle.
+Diapering stations are never be used for food preparation areas or to hold food or food service items.

+All diaper changing materials are kept within arm's reach of the table so that staff never leave a child unattended.
+A lined and covered diaper receptacle with a foot pedal is kept beside the changing table so staff do not have to walk with a soiled diaper.

 Wet or soiled clothing is changed immediately.
-Per Scott County Health Department regulations, we do not rinse or wash soiled clothing or cloth diapers.
+Per Scott County Health Department regulations, we do not rinse or wash soiled clothing.
 Any formed fecal matter will be put into the toilet.
 Clothing soiled by feces or urine will be tied in a plastic bag marked with your child's name and placed in a separate container and sent home at the end of the day.